 Peptide Reconstitution Guidelines

 Generally, it is advised to first attempt to dissolve peptides in solvents that are easy to remove by lyophilization.
 This is a precaution: in case the initial solvent is not effective, it can be removed again by the lyophilization process.
-Typically, the researcher should first attempt to dissolve the peptide in sterile distilled water or in sterile dilute acetic acid (0.1%) solution.
+Typically, the researcher should first attempt to dissolve the peptide in sterile distilled water or regular bacteriostatic water or in sterile dilute acetic acid (0.1%) solution.
 As a general guideline, it is recommended to test a small portion of the peptide for solubility in the chosen solvent before attempting to dissolve the entire peptide.